pcpratheesh/s3FilesCopier/README.md

 # s3FilesCopier
-AWS lambda function to copy a file from s3 to remote server
+A simple AWS lambda function to copy a file from s3 bucket intto remote server.

 # Deployment
  - Download the deployment file from https://github.com/pratheeshpcplpta/s3FilesZipper